 - Mustard: I add yellow mustard because my mom does.
 If you don’t like mustard, then omit it

 - Evaporated Milk: Like the mustard, I use evaporated milk because my mom does.
-For a while I tried to lighten it up by using 2% milk, but the sauce is just too watery.
-I tried 2% evaporated milk for a while, but it was a little too thin as well, and I ended up mixing it with regular.
+For a while I tried to lighten it up by using 2% milk, but the sauce was too watery.
+Then I tried 2% evaporated milk, but it was still too thin, and I ended up mixing it with regular.
 So now I’m back to regular evaporated milk

-- Corn Flake Crumbs: This is optional, but it adds so much to the final dish.
-Just a light sprinkle of the crumbs before baking creates a beautiful crust on top.
+- Corn Flake Crumbs: Just a light sprinkle of the crumbs before baking creates a beautiful crust on top.
 The crumbs turn a gorgeous golden brown in the oven, which just adds to the goodness.
 I have not tried Panko bread crumbs, but it would probably be a good substitute.
 I have used seasoned bread crumbs, and those work well.

 Let’s go back to the cheese for a minute.
 I recently received a Cheesy Shipment, an assortment of Cabot cheddar cheese.
 I’m a huge cheese fan, and am always on the lookout for new types and varieties.
 I’ve only ever seen Extra Sharp cheddar at my local grocery store, so I was excited to learn about all the available varieties.
 This is only a portion of what Cabot cheese offers!
 If you love cheese as much as I do, then you need to check out all of their cheeses.
 I used the New York Vintage cheddar cheese this time, and it was perfect.

 Growing up, we cooked with butter; I don’t even know if there were other options when I was a kid.
-By the time I started cooking we had switched to margarine; then years later I switched to I Can’t Believe It’s Not Butter; and, most recently, I switched to NAME.
-Yes, the spreads are lighter and have fewer calories, but they don’t melt well.
+By the time I started cooking we had switched to margarine; then years later I switched to I Can’t Believe It’s Not Butter; and, most recently, I switched to Smart Balance.
+Yes, the spreads are lighter and have fewer calories, but they don’t melt as well and the texture isn’t nearly the same.
 About a year ago I started using real butter again in my cooking.
-It has more flavor than the fake stuff, and you don’t need as much to get the same impact.
-A few months ago I discovered this amazing homemade butter at the Amish market in Choctaw OK.
+It has so much more flavor than imitation spreads, and you don’t need as much to get the same impact.
+A few months ago I discovered this amazing homemade butter at the Amish market in Chocteau OK.
 I use it when I make Baked Homemade Mac and Cheese, and it makes such a difference.
 It melts more evenly, and creates a very silky milk sauce.